department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 For all compensation claims, please provide:

-- VA medical records and hospital reports that relate to your claimed illnesses or injuries
+- VA medical records and hospital reports that relate to your claimed illnesses or injuries (called conditions)
 - Private medical records and hospital reports that relate to your claimed illnesses or injuries

 </div>